-Camp BIAG our camp program that incorporates an overnight camp experience into the special needs of the brain injury community.
-It is the only one of its kind in Georgia and specifically designed and geared towards adults suffering from brain injury and provides amazing recreational and therapeutic programs at a very cost-effective rate.
+Camp BIAG incorporates an overnight weekend camp experience into the special needs of the brain injury community.
+It is the only one of its kind in Georgia and specifically designed and geared towards adults 18+ suffering from brain injury.
+It provides amazing recreational and therapeutic programs at a very cost-effective rate.
 We offer a Caregiver Respite Camp at the same time which gives a loved one time to rejuvenate, receive group counseling sessions and networking with other caregivers

 The resources made available for veterans is insightful as well.
 You can brush up on military TBI referring to returning of service-members and veterans and learn more about blast TBIs.
 The Peer Visitor Program is led by a dedicated and trained volunteer, a military veteran and caregiver to a survivor of brain injuries to help make the adjustment and rehabilitation process easier.
 Check out the boxes below to reference any or all of these ongoing services!